lgmorand/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ---

-# Product Hands-on Lab - Agent Framework on Azure
+# Product Hands-on Lab - Microsoft Agent Framework on Azure

 Welcome to this hands-on lab!
-In this workshop, you will learn how to build agentic applications using the Agent Framework on Azure. this workshop is available in Python, but don't forget that the Agent Framework is also available in C#.
+In this workshop, you will learn how to build agentic applications using the Agent Framework on Azure.
+This workshop is available in Python, but don't forget that the *Microsoft Agent Framework* is also available in C#.

 ## What You Will Learn